Assessment without Levels

 - Governors should be able to use data to ensure the school is supporting pupils learning effectively.

-Beginning – Pupil learning is chiefly focussed on the criteria for the band.
+WTS – Pupil learning is chiefly focussed on the criteria for the band.
 There may be minimal elements of the previous band still to gain complete confidence in.

 The New Curriculum allows schools to have the flexibility to introduce content earlier or later than set out in the programme of study.
 It is important for children to demonstrate their mastery of a particular skill at a deep and thorough level before moving on.

 The document 'Assessment at Langmoor ' explains more clearly how WTS, EXP and GDS are linked to Target tracker through the course of a school year.
 Target Tracker is used as a data tool to track children's progress.